Sustainability: Our Paint

-Our 100% water based Modern and Estate ranges are independently tested and certified child- and baby-safe in accordance with Safety of Toys Part 3: Migration of certain elements (EN 71-3:2019+A1:2021).
+Our 100% water based Modern and Estate ranges are independently tested and certified toy-safe in accordance with Safety of Toys Part 3: Migration of certain elements (EN 71-3:2019+A1:2021).
 That means they’re better for the little ones who share your world, too.

 This covers all paints in our range, excluding specialist finish Casein Distemper and our Wood Floor Primer & Undercoat, Wood Knot & Resin Blocking Primer & Undercoat, and Metal Primer & Undercoat.

-With hardly any odour, low levels of VOCs, and the toughness to handle anything life with little ones can throw at them, our baby-safe Modern finishes give you the peace of mind to bring a splash of colour to cots, nurseries, children’s bedrooms, and playrooms.
+With hardly any odour, low levels of VOCs, and the toughness to handle anything life with little ones can throw at them, our toy-safe Modern finishes give you the peace of mind to bring a splash of colour to cots, toys, nurseries, and playrooms.